 In order to access this supercomputer, students, researchers, faculty and staff members are required to attain an allocation of XSEDE Service Units (SUs).

 Startup Allocations - Requesting a startup allocation is a great way to begin using big data analytics tools.
 Appropriate uses for Startup Allocations include:

 - Application development by researchers and research teams

 - Benchmarking, evaluation and experimentation on the various resources

 Education Allocations - This flavor of Service Unit Allocation is reserved for academic courses or training activities that have specific start and end dates.
 Examples of appropriate uses for Education Allocations include:

 - Conducting a class that utilizes Spark/Hadoop/SparkR

-Faculty that wish to conduct a course that utilizes Spark, Hadoop or SparkR can request Service Unit allocations through the Education Allocation Requests process outlined here.
-To use XSEDE Bridges in your research, a Research Allocation of Service Units must be applied for.
-More information on Research Allocations can be found on the XSEDE website.
+Faculty who wish to conduct a course that utilizes Spark, Hadoop or SparkR can request Service Unit allocations through the Education Allocation Requests process.

 Research Allocations - Once users have progressed beyond the startup phase and gained insight into their workflow, researchers can officially request a Research Allocation.
 Research requests are accepted and reviewed quarterly by the XSEDE Resource Allocations Committee (XRAC).